 QSI compressors can also be used to drive the robot arms and machinery that file bottles into carts of six and eight.
 Many of these same processes are accomplished with the QSI at factories where canned goods are packaged in vast quantities.

-QGDV rotary screw air compressors are big, square units that power some of the most heavy-duty applications at manufacturing plants around the world.
+QGDV rotary screw air compressors are big, square units that power some of the most heavy-duty applications at manufacturing plants worldwide.
 The QGDV features a gear drive that offers between 15 and 30 horsepower, making these units well-equipped for intensive applications.

-With actual cubic feet per minute in the range of 70.8 to 141.3, the QGDV is ideal for a multitude of pneumatic applications, including some of the heaviest and lightest operations.
+With actual cubic feet per minute in the range of 70.8 to 141.3, the QGDV is ideal for many pneumatic applications, including some of the heaviest and lightest operations.
 The QGDV also offers 125 psig, making it possible to power multiple tools and pneumatic devices simultaneously.

 QGDV rotary air compressors allow automakers to manufacture vehicles with precision and quality at auto-assembly plants.
 From the moment a partially assembled vehicle part appears on the conveyer belt, the QGDV powers the robot arms that lift corresponding heavy parts into place for fastening.

-The air power makes it possible for automakers to easily assemble heavy vehicle parts that would otherwise be labor-intensive and require massive amounts of manpower.
+The air power makes it possible for automakers to easily assemble heavy vehicle parts that would otherwise be labor-intensive and require a massive workforce.
 The QGDV also powers the various pneumatic tools that workers along the assembly line use to fasten car parts together.

 QGDV compressors are also responsible for some of the processes that turn vehicle bodies into the sleek, freshly painted cars and vans that you find on new auto lots.
 The QGDV supports maximum duty cycles that make it possible to get shiny, blemish-free paint jobs on large and small vehicles alike.